dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-1 CPU-Specific Optimizations.md

 }
 ```

 This demonstrates the use of built-in functions that are available in GCC and Clang compilers.
 Besides detecting supported ISA extensions, there is a `__builtin_cpu_is` function to detect an exact processor model.
-A compiler-agnostic way of writing CPU dispatch is to use `CPUID` instruction (x86-only), `getauxval(AT_HWCAP)` Linux system call, or `sysctlbyname` on macOS.
+A compiler-agnostic way of writing CPU dispatch is to use the `CPUID` instruction (x86-only), `getauxval(AT_HWCAP)` Linux system call, or `sysctlbyname` on macOS.

 You would typically see CPU dispatching constructs used to optimize only specific parts of the code, e.g., hot function or loop.
 Very often, these platform-specific implementations are written with compiler intrinsics (see [@sec:secIntrinsics]) to generate desired instructions.